cocomore/fuxcon2013/_includes/symfony/01-installation.md

 Symfony's signature feature is that it entirely consists of independent bundles.
 A package manager is therefore essential for its installation.
 Symfony's console tool is app/console.
 It can be used to clear cache or to generate CRUD code, amongst other functions.
-I used composer for the installation as described in http://fossil.cm.schettler.net/fuxcon2013_symfony .
+I used composer for the installation as described in in its [README](https://github.com/cocomore/fuxcon2013_symfony#readme).

+You can get the code for this implementation from its [github repository](https://github.com/cocomore/fuxcon2013_symfony/).